-The Guardianship and Administration Board is moving to new premises.
+The Guardianship and Administration Board has moved to new premises.

-From 13 July 2020 the Guardianship and Administration Board will be located at 38 Barrack Street, Hobart.
+The Guardianship and Administration Board is now located at 38 Barrack Street, Hobart.

 This map shows our new location and the red arrow in the photograph points to the entrance to our new premises.

-Our phone number, postal address, and email address are not changing.
+Our phone number, postal address, and email address have not changed.

 If you have any questions about how our change of premises will affect you, please contact us on (03) 6165 7500 or by email at firstname.lastname@example.org

 The Guardianship and Administration Board is monitoring the Commonwealth and State Governments and Public Health advice relating to Coronavirus (COVID-19).
 The Board is operating as usual while taking necessary action in accordance with advice from Public Health to protect the health, safety and welfare of members, registry staff and parties to proceedings.

 The following measures have been implemented, with immediate effect, to prevent and minimise the spread of COVID-19 and to safeguard the operations of the Board.

 Up to the 31 March 2020 attendance at hearing by telephone, rather than in person, is actively encouraged.

 - Hearings from 1 April 2020 will be conducted by telephone.
 In order to participate in hearings by telephone, parties and interested persons will be required to provide to the Board Registry a preferred telephone number no later than 48 hours prior to the hearing.